cloudspeech/houdini-talk/short-essay.md

 The app will start and render under micro-dash-frontend once we are visible and the big app bundle has loaded.

+Did you notice something?

-Notice how we did not have to define app-loading, but could reuse script-with-a-dash?
+Yes, that's right: we did not have to define app-loading!

+We simply reused script-with-a-dash...

-That's the power of composition at work!
+_That's_ the power of composition at work!

-Step 4: do-it-yourself, define micro-dash-frontend in pure JavaScript.
+Finally Step 4: do-it-yourself, define micro-dash-frontend in pure JavaScript.

 I will spare you the details, but it's only 3-point-4 kiloBytes compressed.